Mutai-Gilbert/my_portfolio/projects/02-budget.md

 ## Overview

-The Budget Manager is a web application designed to assist users in categorizing and managing their transactions for effective expense tracking.
-It aims to provide users with a user-friendly tool to stay organized and gain insights into their spending habits.
+The Budget Manager simplifies expense tracking and budgeting.
+This user-friendly web app provides a clear picture of your financial situation, empowering you to make informed decisions about your spending.

 ## Goals

-The primary goal of the Budget Manager is to provide users with a tool to track their expenses and gain insights into their spending habits.
-This includes helping users stay organized, set and monitor budgets, and make informed financial decisions.
-Success criteria are based on user engagement, improved financial awareness, and positive feedback from users.
+- Effortless expense tracking and categorization.
+- Intuitive budget setting and monitoring.
+- Empower users to achieve their financial goals.
+Success is measured by user engagement, increased financial awareness, and positive user feedback.

 ## Design

-The design of the Budget Manager focuses on usability and accessibility.
-The user interface (UI) is designed to be intuitive, with clear navigation and visual cues for transaction categorization.
-The user experience (UX) aims to provide a seamless experience for users, ensuring that they can easily manage their finances without feeling overwhelmed.
+The Budget Manager prioritizes a seamless user experience (UX) with an intuitive interface (UI).
+Clear navigation and visual cues simplify transaction management, making financial organization accessible to everyone.

 ## Development